Looker Studio (Google Data Studio) Reports: The Ultimate Guide for Agencies and Marketers

 Another one of the most popular reports among marketing agencies and in-house marketers is the Google Ads Overview Report.

-This Google Data Studio report template provides many data visualization points.
-As you can see, Google Data Studio uses graphs, tables, and pie charts to clearly show you data points.
+This Looker Studio report template provides many data visualization points.
+As you can see, Looker Studio uses graphs, tables, and pie charts to clearly show you data points.

 For example, device breakdown instantly gives insights into which devices receive the most clicks, and what the costs and conversions are.